 Whatever your plans are for the year ahead, communication with clients and prospects will be one of them.
-At BOMA, we’ve compiled an easy guide for making sure your marketing is in tip top shape.
+At BOMA, we’ve compiled an easy guide for making sure your marketing is in tip-top shape.
 You will probably be able to tick many of these steps off already or use the guide to help get you started.

 So here goes..

 Technology has shaken things up a bit across industries.
-In accountancy and bookkeeping, software has taken over much of the compliance work, leaving firms under pressure to add value and offer more advisory services.
+In accountancy and bookkeeping, the software has taken over much of the compliance work, leaving firms under pressure to add value and offer more advisory services.
 Marketing has also changed.
-The good news is that digital marketing has, in fact made it easier and cheaper than ever to reach out to prospective customers and engage with your existing clients.
+The good news is that digital marketing has, in fact, made it easier and cheaper than ever to reach out to prospective customers and engage with your existing clients.

 The bad news is that if you’re not taking advantage of that you’re being left behind.
-But with a bit of a plan you can make FY18 your best year yet.
+But with a bit of a plan, you can make FY18 your best year yet.